 In the spirit of our message here at @maximalbeing, we have given you a road map toward success and empowerment toward getting rid of the GERD.
 Mediations, minimally invasive procedures, and surgeries can also be used in GERD and some people require these treatments along with their lifestyle changes.
 Partner with your healthcare provider to tackle this issue and find out if one of these more traditional treatments is the right pick for you.

 GERD is a complex combination of conditions affecting the upper GI tract.
-Determine your diagnosis, make sure you have no red flags and partner with your physician to work on the health elements which can keep you stuck in the cycle of discomfort.
-With a combination of weight loss, proper diet, stress relief, avoidance of vices, along with potential holistic remedies, you can conquer this condition which interferes with the lives of so many people.
+Determine your diagnosis, make sure you have no red flags, and partner with your physician to work on the health elements which can keep you stuck in the cycle of discomfort.
+With a combination of weight loss, proper diet, stress relief, avoidance of vices, along potential holistic remedies, you can conquer this condition that interferes with the lives of so many people.